sudhanshu-gupta-3/TDS-evaluation/Prompt.md

 * Operates in real time with ultra-low inference latency.
 * Supports partially visible and occluded traffic signs.
 * Works across diverse weather and lighting conditions.
-* Provides contextual navigation alerts using an LLM layer.
+* Provides a contextual navigation alerts using an LLM.
-* Includes a live visualization dashboard for monitoring detections and alerts.
+* Include a live visualization dashboard for monitoring detections and alert.
 * Produces a single fully working Python implementation.

 # Dataset Requirements